Saturday, March 28, 2020

 - Action planning with Canada’s Physical Activity Guidelines

-- Learn how to do some or all of the following with good form, tailored to ability: Squat (sit-to-stand, body weight squat, one-legged squat), Push-up (wall, counter or on floor), Bow and arrow pull with theraband or lat pull down, step-up, lunge, Calf raise, Back extension exercise for posture, and planks or side planks.
+- Learn how to do some or all of the following with good form, tailored to ability: squat (sit-to-stand, body weight squat, squat with weights), hinge, push-up (wall, counter or on floor), shoulder press, pull down or row, step-up, weighted carry, and planks or side planks.

 You can choose to opt out of any of the above.
 You will receive a booklet with your results, and information to help you understand what they mean.